EKOKE-DAO/ekoke/README.md

 ## Introduction

+### Project Purpose

+The project aims to facilitate the sale of a property between two or more parties, referred to in this document as A (seller) and B (buyer/s), using NFTs that serve as promissory notes.

+### Project components

 Dilazionato consists of three main canisters:

 - **Milan Houses Sell Contract (MHSC)**: This NFT is used to define the sell of a real estate between two parts (the buyer and the seller).
 - **FLY Token**: A fungible token ERC20-like, deflationary, used as an incentive to promote the buying of the NFTs and the adoption of the "Dilazionato method".
 - **Marketplace**: A D-APP which permits to trade MHSCs.

-### Project Purpose

-The project aims to facilitate the sale of a property between two or more parties, referred to in this document as A (seller) and B (buyer/s), using NFTs that serve as promissory notes.

 ### Sell flow